Azure/azure-sdk-for-js/sdk/core/core-tracing/review/meeting.md

     });
   }

-  // Almost all of the current usecases will be covered by this async doTheThings(options): Promise<Things> {
+  // Champion: Almost all of the current usecases will be covered by this async doTheThings(options): Promise<Things> {
     return this.tracingClient.withTrace(
       "MyClient.doTheThings",